 Parasitic infections, like scabies or ringworm, can also cause your cat to begin losing their hair.
 You can usually find the sores or rashes associated with these illnesses when grooming your cat.
 However, because they can often be transferred from cats to humans, you should make sure to wash anything that touched your cat thoroughly and get them to the veterinarian immediately.
 Otherwise, you run the risk of catching the parasites from your cat.

 Coat maintenance is a crucial part of Ragdoll ownership.
 For pet parents who want the best overall brush for Ragdolls, try the Hepper Cat Brush.
-Pet parents on a budget can look to our best brush for Ragdolls for the money, JW Pet’s Gripsoft Cat Slicker Brush.
-If you’re looking to get the best of the best, the Furminator Deshedding Tool for Long-Haired Pets can become your new grooming best friend!
+Pet parents on a budget can look to our second pick, JW Pet’s Gripsoft Cat Slicker Brush.